-By the world, I think my wife be honest and think she is not; I think that thou art just and think thou art not.
+Othello. - By the world, I think my wife be honest, and think she is not; I think that thou art just, and think thou art not.
 I'll have some proof.
-Her name, that was as fresh As Dian's visage, is now begrimed and black As mine own face.
-If there be cords, or knives, Poison, or fire, or suffocating streams, I'll not endure it.
+Her name, that was as fresh as Dian's visage, is now begrimed and black as mine own face.
+If there be cords or knives, Poison or fire, or suffocating streams, I'll not endure it.
 Would I were satisfied!

-I see, sir, you are eaten up with passion: I do repent me that I put it to you.
+lago.- I see, sir, you are eaten up with passion; I do repent me that I put it to you.
 You would be satisfied?

-Would! nay, I will.
+Othello .- Would?
+Nay, I will.

-And may: but, how? how satisfied, my lord?
-Would you, the supervisor, grossly gape on-Behold her topp'd?
+lago.- And may.
+But, how? how satisfied, my lord?
+Would you, the supervisor, grossly gape on?
+Behold her topp'd?

-Death and damnation!
+Othello .- Death and damnation!
 O!

-It were a tedious difficulty, I think,

-To bring them to that prospect: damn them then,

-If ever mortal eyes do see them bolster

-More than their own!
+lago.- It were a tedious difficulty, I think, to bring them to that prospect.
+Damn them then, If ever mortal eyes do see them bolster more than their own!
 What then? how then?
 What shall I say?
 Where's satisfaction?

-It is impossible you should see this,

-Were they as prime as goats, as hot as monkeys,

-As salt as wolves in pride, and fools as gross

-As ignorance made drunk.
-But yet, I say,

-If imputation and strong circumstances,

-Which lead directly to the door of truth,

-Will give you satisfaction, you may have't.
+It is impossible you should see this were they as prime as goats, as hot as monkeys, as salt as wolves in pride, and fools as gross as ignorance made drunk.
+But yet, I say, If imputation and strong circumstances, Which lead directly to the door of truth, Will give you satisfaction, you may have't.

-Give me a living reason she's disloyal.
+Othello.- Give me a living reason she's disloyal.

-I do not like the office: But, sith I am enter'd in this cause so far, Prick'd to't by foolish honesty and love, I will go on.
-I lay with Cassio lately; And, being troubled with a raging tooth, I could not sleep.
-There are a kind of men so loose of soul, That in their sleeps will mutter their affairs: One of this kind is Cassio: In sleep I heard him say 'Sweet Desdemona, Let us be wary, let us hide our loves;' And then, sir, would he gripe and wring my hand, Cry 'O sweet creature!' and then kiss me hard, As if he pluck'd up kisses by the roots That grew upon my lips: then laid his leg Over my thigh, and sigh'd, and kiss'd; and then Cried 'Cursed fate that gave thee to the Moor!'
+lago.- I do not like the office; but sith I am enter'd in this cause so far, Prick'd to't by foolish honesty and love, I will go on.
+I lay with Cassio lately and, being troubled with a raging tooth, I could not sleep.
+There are a kind of men so loose of soul, that in their sleeps will mutter their affairs; one of this kind is Cassio.
+In sleep I heard him say, "Sweet Desdemona, let us be wary, let us hide our loves"; and then, sir, would he gripe and wring my hand, Cry, "O sweet creature!" and then kiss me hard, as if he pluck'd up kisses by the roots, that grew upon my lips; then laid his leg over my thigh, and sigh'd and kiss'd; and then Cried, "Cursed fate that gave thee to the Moor!"

-O monstrous! monstrous!
+Othello .- O monstrous! monstrous!

-Nay, this was but his dream.
+lago. - Nay, this was but his dream.

-But this denoted a foregone conclusion: 'Tis a shrewd doubt, though it be but a dream.
+Othello.- But this denoted a foregone conclusion.
+'Tis a shrewd doubt, though it be but a dream.

-And this may help to thicken other proofs That do demonstrate thinly.
+lago.- And this may help to thicken other proofs that do demonstrate thinly.

-I'll tear her all to pieces.
+Othello.- I'll tear her all to pieces.

-Nay, but be wise: yet we see nothing done; She may be honest yet.
-Tell me but this, Have you not sometimes seen a handkerchief Spotted with strawberries in your wife's hand?
+lago.- Nay, but be wise; yet we see nothing done; she may be honest yet.
+Tell me but this; have you not sometimes seen a handkerchief Spotted with strawberries in your wife's hand?

-I gave her such a one; 'twas my first gift.
+Othello.- I gave her such a one; 'twas my first gift.

-I know not that; but such a handkerchief--I am sure it was your wife's--did I to-day See Cassio wipe his beard with.
+lago.- I know not that; but such a handkerchief I am sure it was your wife's- did I today see Cassio wipe his beard with.

-If it be that--
+Othello .- If it be that-

-If it be that, or any that was hers, It speaks against her with the other proofs.
+lago.- If it be that, or any that was hers, It speaks against her with the other proofs.

-O, that the slave had forty thousand lives!
+Othello.- O, that the slave had forty thousand lives!
 One is too poor, too weak for my revenge.
 Now do I see 'tis true.
-Look here, Iago;

-All my fond love thus do I blow to heaven.
+Look here, lago, all my fond love thus do I blow to heaven.
 'Tis gone.

-Arise, black vengeance, from thy hollow cell!

-Yield up, O love, thy crown and hearted throne

-To tyrannous hate!
-Swell, bosom, with thy fraught,

-For 'tis of aspics' tongues!
+Arise, black vengeance, from thy hollow hell!
+Yield up, O love, thy crown and hearted throne to tyrannous hate!
+Swell, bosom, with thy fraught, for 'tis of aspics' tongues!

-Yet be content.
+lago.- Yet be content.

-O, blood, blood!
+Othello. - O, blood, blood, blood!